Analysis | Like the drummer for Spinal Tap, the No. 3 in GOP leadership does not usually last long

 From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

-To be sure, some have bounced into greener political pastures, most notably John A. Boehner (R-Ohio), who eventually became House speaker 12 years after he was ousted as conference chair, and Mike Pence, who went on to be Indiana governor and vice president after his one term as conference chairman.
-Rahm Emanuel (Ill.) went from House Democratic caucus chairman to White House chief of staff and then Chicago mayor.
+To be sure, some have bounced into greener political pastures, most notably John A. Boehner (R-Ohio), who became House speaker 12 years after he was ousted as conference chair, and Mike Pence, who went on to be Indiana governor and vice president after his one term as conference chairman.
+Rahm Emanuel (Ill.) went from House Democratic Caucus chairman to White House chief of staff and then Chicago mayor.

 Now both sides are going through another round of musical chairs in these posts, with the futures of once rising stars coming to a head.

 Republicans are first up in making another move.
-On Wednesday, when Cheney convenes the House Republicans for their first meeting in three weeks, some GOP lawmaker is expected to make a motion to expel her from that post after just two years and four months in the job.
+On Wednesday, when Cheney (Wyo.) convenes the House Republicans for their first meeting in three weeks, some GOP lawmaker is expected to make a motion to expel her from that post after just two years and four months in the job.

 After the 2020 elections and the Jan.
 6 insurrection at the U.S. Capitol, Cheney has repeatedly spoken out against former president Donald Trump and called for the party to move on, an apostasy inside a group where he is still considered very popular.

-House Minority Leader Kevin McCarthy (R-Calif.) initially supported Cheney, but as he came under increasing pressure from Trump and his conservative flank, McCarthy has signaled he wants her ousted and has privately thrown his support to Rep. Elise Stefanik (R-N.Y.).
+House Minority Leader Kevin McCarthy (Calif.) initially supported Cheney, but as he came under increasing pressure from Trump and his conservative flank, McCarthy has signaled he wants her ousted and has privately thrown his support to Rep. Elise Stefanik (N.Y.).

-Stefanik, 36, in her fourth term, was once considered a rising star of the establishment but has instead adopted Trump’s “America First” tone, winning an endorsement from the former president.
+Stefanik, 36, in her fourth term, was once considered a rising star of the Republican establishment but has instead adopted Trump’s “America First” tone, winning an endorsement from the former president.

 “I’m committed to being a voice and sending a clear message that we are one team, and that means working with the president and working with all of our excellent Republican members of Congress,” she said Thursday on a Trump-friendly podcast.

-If she wins, Stefanik would become the sixth different GOP conference chair in 13 years.
+If she wins, Stefanik would become the sixth GOP conference chair in 13 years — a turnover rate that rivals the drummer for Spinal Tap.

-Rep. Hakeem Jeffries (N.Y.), the Democratic caucus chairman, is a lame duck, hitting his term limit at the end of 2022.
+Rep. Hakeem Jeffries (N.Y.), the Democratic Caucus chairman, is a lame duck, hitting his term limit at the end of 2022.

 For more than 15 years, the trio of House Speaker Nancy Pelosi (Calif.), Majority Leader Steny H. Hoyer (Md.) and Clyburn, the majority whip, have been atop the caucus in positions without term limits.